30 Floor-to-Ceiling Windows Flooding Interiors with Natural Light

 Found within a remote location in Montana’s Yellowstone Club, the delightfully luxurious Lower Foxtail Residence by Reid Smith Architects & Len Cotsovolos was dressed in triple-pane floor-to-ceiling windows all over the South-facing wall, redirecting the eye towards the elegant scenery.

-What you see above is not only an impressive floor-to-ceiling window decorating this home in France but also a creative solution for ventilation.
-Loïc Picquet Architecte imagined a small outbuilding elongating the existing kitchen to accommodate the dining space and fill up the whole space with natural light.
+An impressive floor-to-ceiling window decorating this home is also a creative solution for ventilation.
+In a similarly designed home in France, Loïc Picquet Architecte imagined a small outbuilding elongating the existing kitchen to accommodate the dining space and fill up the whole space with natural light

 From small extensions to breathtakingly modern estates, floor-to-ceiling windows bring new perspectives.
-Try to imagine yourself living in this minimalist mid-century estate in New Canaan, Connecticut – a partly buried collection of buildings imagined by Roger Ferris + Partners as immersed in light.
-The social space shown above flaunts an amazing floor-to-ceiling glass panel completely opening the interiors to the manicured garden.
+Try to imagine yourself living in a minimalist mid-century estate in New Canaan, Connecticut – a partly buried collection of buildings imagined by Roger Ferris + Partners as immersed in light.
+The social space flaunts an amazing floor-to-ceiling glass panel completely opening the interiors to the manicured garden.
 A dream, right?

 Seeing the ocean dissipating into the sky from behind a glass wall evokes a deep understanding of the way people relate to the environment through design.
 As an example, one of Fougeron Architecture‘s projects includes a cantilevered master bedroom with floor-to-ceiling windows exploring views of the Pacific ocean over a 250-foot drop.
 Set against a dramatic landscape, the Fall House in Big Sur, California, displays an oversized corner window capturing the wild surroundings.